 - cayenne pepper as garnish, to taste

-In a large dutch oven or pot, heat oil over medium heat, add onion, carrots and garlic, saute until onion is translucent, about 5 minutes.
-Add liquids and ginger.
-Cover and simmer, stirring occasionally for 20 minutes, or until carrots are tender.
+Saute: In a large dutch oven or pot, heat oil over medium heat, add onion and carrots, saute 5 minutes, or until translucent, add garlic and ginger, cook 1 minute more.

-Slice your tofu, ladle your soup into serving bowls, top with tofu, a sprinkle of cayenne for some heat and a nice bunch of chives or scallions.
+Serve: Ladle the soup into serving bowls, top with sliced tofu, a sprinkle of cayenne for some heat and a nice bunch of chives or scallions.
 Enjoy!

 Store: Leftovers can be stored in the refrigerator for up to 5 – 6 days.
 For longer storage, keep in the freezer for up to 2 – 3 months.
 Let thaw before reheating.